MEB 2026

 The optional excursion will happen on the first day of the conference (June 1st).
 We will leave at 9:00 from Montpellier, and return belfore 18:00.
 The lunch is included, it will be a full menu at the restaurant Chez Lucienne, with a breathtaking view!

-We will take you to two main sites, a typical Mediterranean forest and one of the largest European canyon:
+We will take you to three main sites, a high-tech Ecotron, a typical Mediterranean forest and one of the largest European canyon:

-In the morning, we will visit the Puéchabon experimental site, a highly instrumented natural site dedicated to studying all aspects of the functional ecology of a Mediterranean forest ecosystem subjected to climate change.
+The Puéchabon experimental site is a highly instrumented natural site dedicated to studying all aspects of the functional ecology of a Mediterranean forest ecosystem subjected to climate change.
 The main research themes addressed encompass the biogeochemical functioning of the ecosystem, tree ecophysiology, forest management, and biodiversity.
 The Puéchabon site is located in a holm oak forest (Quercus ilex), and is characteristic of evergreen Mediterranean coppices subject to recurrent droughts.

 At lunch and in the afternoon, we will head to the Cirque de Navacelles, a geological marvel and an absolute must-see.
 Nestled in the heart of the Vis gorges, which cut through the limestone plateaus of Blandas (Gard) and the Larzac plateau (Hérault), this verdant meander reaches a depth of 300 meters.
 We will admire the magnificent panorama and how pastoralism has shaped the landscape, then descend into the Vis gorges, with its refreshing coolness.
 There, we will follow the Vis river and discuss aquatic and fish ecology.